zhang-fengdi/ControlGS/README.md

 ## Citation

-If you use ControlGS, please cite:
+If you find this code useful, please consider giving it a ⭐ star and citing our work:

 ```bibtex
 @article{zhang2025consistent,